 Objects that can be defined as segments within microsegmentation include:

-- Workloads - A workload is a specific projected amount of capability for an instance (each time a specific program or application runs, it is considered an instance).
+- Workloads -- A workload is a specific projected amount of capability for an instance (each time a specific program or application runs, it is considered an instance).

-- Applications - Applications are software programs that run on a computer, in a cloud or on a virtual machine
+- Applications -- Applications are software programs that run on a computer, in a cloud or on a virtual machine

-- VMs - Virtual machines are computers that contain all of the basic components to run but do not have physical hardware, instead they exist within the framework of another existing computer.
+- VMs -- Virtual machines are computers that contain all of the basic components to run but do not have physical hardware, instead they exist within the framework of another existing computer.

-- OS - A computer's operating system is its fundamental software on which all other software is able to run.
+- OS -- A computer's operating system is its fundamental software on which all other software is able to run.

 Benefits of microsegmentation

-- It is much less likely that a virus or malicious file to infect an entire network when each part of the network is outfitted with checkpoints and secure boundaries.
-Effectively, even if an attacker is able to compromise one part of a network, they will not be able to use the compromised access to reach any other part.
+- It is much less likely that a virus or malicious file will infect an entire network, because each part of the network is outfitted with checkpoints and secure boundaries.
+Effectively, even if attackers compromise one part of a network, they will not be able to use the compromised access to reach any other part.